AdamPanag/OurData/README.md

 ## Hello World
 One greeting, one name.
 "Hello World".
-This is a project for university, and it is the first big step for us, to the world of Programming. :space_invader: /play secret
+This is a project for university, and it is the first big step for us, to the world of Programming. :space_invader:  :hotsprings:

 ## Purpose
 This project, is about a data base.
 It gives the opportunity to user, to do the basic functions of a data base.